 This placeholder is based on the image from the DS version of the game.

-This placeholder is basically a screenshot from the DS version.
-For some reason the hint features bigger font and blue background.
-It was probably used for test purposes.
+This placeholder is essentially a screenshot from the DS version.
+For some reason, the hint features a larger font and a blue background.
+It was probably used for testing purposes.

-Another placeholder, this time featuring the gavel animation frame.
-What is interesting about it is that it has motion blur — this effect is used in the original GBA trilogy, but with the exception of the iOS port not present in any other subsequent re-release.
+Yet another placeholder, this time featuring a frame from the gavel animation.
+Notably, it exhibits motion blur — an effect present in the original GBA trilogy but absent from all subsequent re-releases, with the exception of the iOS port.

 Dummies and miscellaneous images:

-Throughout this and the following section I will refer to a certain release called Gyakuten Saiban Jiten, which deserves some explanation.
+Throughout this and the following sections a certain release called Gyakuten Saiban Jiten is mentioned.

-Gyakuten Saiban Jiten is a bonus Nintendo DS "encyclopedia" cartridge, that was gifted to those who pre-ordered the Japanese Nintendo DS version of Gyakuten Saiban 3.
-It contains info on all the series characters and allows to playback music, sprite animations and intro sequences from all the three games released up to that point.
-As a nice bonus, it also has all the unused animations mentioned bellow, but as you will see later, the title's ROM contains even more unused sprites.
+Gyakuten Saiban Jiten is a bonus Nintendo DS "encyclopedia" cartridge that was included with pre-orders of the Japanese DS version of Gyakuten Saiban 3.
+It contains information on all characters in the series and allows players to view music, sprite animations, and intro sequences from all three games released up to that point.
+As a welcome bonus, it features most of the unused animations mentioned below; however, as you will see later, the game's ROM contains even more hidden sprites.

-The animation is actually composed of two sequences, and you can clearly see where the second one starts — where the bottom part cuts off.
-It also points to the fact that this animation was meant to be used only during court proceedings.
-The same goes for Edgeworth's and Butz's unused animations — they both lack the bottom part, because it would be covered by the witness stand.
+The animation is actually composed of two sequences, and you can clearly see where the second one begins — where the lower part of his sprite disappears.
+It also indicates that this animation was only meant to be used during the trial.
+The same goes for the unused Edgeworth and Butz animations — they both lack the bottom part, because it would be covered by the witness stand.

 In Gyakuten Saiban Jiten it is listed as ダメージ(ゲーム未使用) / Damage (unused).